brandlej/data-breach-checker/README.md

 # Am I Compromised?
-This is a tool powered with React and Node, using the [haveibeenpwned](https://haveibeenpwned.com/) API, to check if your email has been compromised in any data breaches.
+This is a tool powered with React and Node to check if your email has been compromised in any data breaches; using the [haveibeenpwned](https://haveibeenpwned.com/) API.

 ![Demo Gif](demo.gif)

 ## Technologies
 - React
 - Material UI
-- Apollo GraphQL
 - NodeJS
 - Express